richapatil/Hackerrank-python/README.md

 # Hackerrank-python
-Solutions to HackerRank python questions in python 3
+Solutions to HackerRank Practice Promblems for Python Questions in Python3